Lung Cancer Misdiagnosis

 Lung cancer is the deadliest form of cancer in the United States today,

-between life and death.
-As a result, it is important that patients don't
+death.
+As a result, it is important that patients don't hesitate to

-hesitate to visit a doctor when they experience any lung cancer-related
+visit a doctor when they experience any lung cancer-related symptoms.

-symptoms.
-Unfortunately, seeing a doctor doesn't necessarily ensure
+Unfortunately, seeing a doctor doesn't necessarily ensure that a patient

-symptoms.
-In many cases, a doctor's misdiagnosis of a patient's
+cases, a doctor's misdiagnosis of a patient's lung cancer may

 Was a Doctor's Failure to Diagnose or Misdiagnosis of Lung Cancer the